base-org/web/apps/base-docs/tutorials/docs/4_account-abstraction-with-privy-and-base-paymaster.md

 ### The Problem Account Abstraction Solves

-Onchain applications are difficult to use for many people, as they require a lengthy onboarding process for the average internet user who already onchain.
+Onchain applications are difficult to use for many people, as they require a lengthy onboarding process for the average internet user who are already on-chain.

 For example,the preliminary steps a user needs to go through before they can use an onchain app are: